 - 2.5. to consult the Member Associations and/or their members upon issues of common interest.

 3. With effect from the date of adoption of these Rules the members of the Association shall be the following associations (each a “Member Association” and collectively the “Member Associations”):

-7. All subscriptions shall be paid to the Association and shall be deemed to be a debt due to the Treasurer for the time being (in his capacity as such).
+- All subscriptions shall be paid to the Association and shall be deemed to be a debt due to the Treasurer for the time being (in their capacity as such).